bmc/ebook/README.md

 3. Install a Python distribution, version 3.6 or better.
 4. Install the required Python packages: `pip install -r requirements.txt`

 ### Initial Configuration

-1. Create a cover image, as a PNG.
-Use a dummy image, if you haven't settled on a cover yet.
+1. In your `book` directory, create a cover image, as a PNG.
+If you haven't settled on a cover image yet, you can use the dummy image that's already there.
-2. Edit `metadata.py`, and fill in the relevant pieces.
+2. Edit `book/metadata.py`, and fill in the relevant pieces.
 The build script uses the information in this file to create some of the content for your book.
-3. Edit the `copyright-template.md` file.
+3. Edit the `book/copyright-template.md` file.
 You can leave `@YEAR@` and `@OWNER@` alone; the Rakefile replaces those with `COPYRIGHT_OWNER` and `COPYRIGHT_YEAR` (defined in `metadata.py`), respectively.
    See [Markup Notes](#markup-notes) for details on extensions to normal Markdown.

 ## Markup Notes

-Write your book in Markdown, as interpreted by Pandoc.
+Your book will use Markdown, as interpreted by Pandoc.
 The following Pandoc extensions are enabled.
 See the
 [Pandoc User's Guide](http://pandoc.org/MANUAL.html) for full details.